What is the Cohort Management Program?

 A. CCN has analyzed the services that are currently funded to help ensure no double-dipping should occur.
 If there is any question or concern on this, please email email@example.com.

 Q. As a VLC, how do we disburse funds fairly and equitably?
 For example, will partners which are less hands on, like a referral-only source, receive a smaller portion of the Active Management funding than those partners who are have a greater time and/or effort invested, like a case manager?

-A. No, the Network partners best know the value of the services provided which determine fairness and equity and therefore it is up to them to determine this during the Planning Phase (See Program Overview, Network Build Milestone for more information).
+A. No, the network partners best know the value of the services provided which determine fairness and equity and therefore it is up the them to determine this during the Planning Phase (See Program Overview, Network Build Milestone for more information).

 Q. Can money be used for patient participation incentives?

 A. You will need to seek legal counsel for this, however CCN has done very small incentives to patients for participation in CCN activities.

 A. Through the VLC leading the network.

 Q. This seems very staff intensive.
 Is the PMPM intended to cover the cost of

 A. The PMPM consists of two parts: Administrative Support/Reporting plus the time and effort of the partners in the network.

 Q. Can a Health Home provider receive funds for Cohort Management as well as funds from Medicaid Health Home?